Zhong Shijian

 Zhong Shijian (钟世坚 (鐘世堅, Zhōng Shìjiān); born May 1956) is a former Chinese politician who spent most of his career in South China's Guangdong province.
-As of April 2015 he was under investigation by the Communist Party's anti-corruption agency.
+As of April 2015 he was under investigation by the Chinese Communist Party's Central Commission for Discipline Inspection.
 Previously he served as Deputy Secretary of the Guangdong Provincial Discipline Inspection Commission, Head of Guangdong Supervision Department, and Director of Guangdong Provincial Corruption Prevention Bureau.

 Life and career

 Zhong was born and raised in Dianbai District of Maoming city, in Guangdong province.
 In January 1980 he graduated from Hainan Normal University, majoring in biology.

-He served in various administrative and political roles in Zhuhai before serving as Deputy Communist Party Secretary in January 2004.
+He served in various administrative and political roles in Zhuhai before serving as Chinese Communist Party Deputy Committee Secretary in January 2004.
 He concurrently served as Mayor of Zhuhai in January 2007.

 In January 2012, he was appointed Deputy Secretary of the Guangdong Provincial Discipline Inspection Commission, at the same time as holding the posts of Head of Guangdong Supervision Department, and Director of Guangdong Provincial Corruption Prevention Bureau between April 2013 to April 2015.

-He was a delete of the 11th National People's Congress.
+He was a delegate to the 11th National People's Congress.

 Downfall

-On April 1, 2015, the state media reported that he was placed under investigation by the Communist Party's anti-corruption agency.
-On July 21, he was expelled from the Communist Party of China (CPC).
+On April 1, 2015, the state media reported that he was placed under investigation by the Central Commission for Discipline Inspection.
+On July 21, he was expelled from the Chinese Communist Party (CCP).

 In 2016, he was sentenced to 15 years and 6 months and fined 3.5 million yuan for taking bribes by the Xiamen Intermediate People's Court.

 Chinese media Caixin reported that he had close relations with Zhu Mingguo, former chairman of the Guangdong Provincial Committee of the Chinese People’s Political Consultative Conference.